A longer preface: a short history of the two traditions

 If one zooms out, BI and AI look like two old rivers that finally meet.

-AI’s river starts in the late 1950s with perceptrons, forks into expert systems in the 1980s, returns to neural networks with backpropagation, then accelerates with deep learning and the Transformer architecture (2017).
-Where BI standardized “the truth,” AI pursued adaptation—predicting what’s next, recommending what to do, and increasingly generating language, images, and code.
+AI's river starts in the late 1950s with perceptrons, forks into expert systems in the 1980s, returns to neural networks with backpropagation, then accelerates with deep learning and the Transformer architecture in 2017.
+Where BI standardized "the truth," AI pursued adaptation: predicting what's next, recommending what to do, and increasingly generating language, images, and code.

 For decades the rivers ran in parallel: BI delivered trusted numbers but little agency; AI offered agency but sometimes drifted from governed numbers.
-Composite Intelligence is the confluence: build products that keep BI’s reliability and add AI’s foresight and initiative—so a question can become an answer, a recommendation, and a measured outcome in one place.
+Composite Intelligence is the confluence: build products that keep BI's reliability and add AI and ML foresight, so a question can become an answer, a recommendation, and a measured outcome in one place.

 TL;DR